 - 4. Areas of greater lightning safety include vehicles and locations with uniform cover (trees about the same height and rolling hills). - 5.
-Signs of intense electron accumulation and high hazard levels include the following: hair standing on end, metal objects humming, ozone smell, lightning strikes within 30 seconds or less of accompanying thunder, or static electrical arcing.
-During these times, no matter how safe the zone, the following precautions should be followed: - ✓ Group members should be dispersed at least 20 feet apart, but within sight and verbal contact of one another. - ✓ Instructors should be split furthest apart at each end of the group. - ✓ Everyone should be instructed to insulate themselves from ground current on a pack, pad, coil of rope, pfd, or other insulator and make themselves as small as possible in a position that can be comfortably maintained while minimizing contact with the insulation. - Mountaineers or rock climbers trapped on small ledges should anchor themselves out of vertical crack systems until the brunt of the storm has passed.
-Surface current can cause involuntary spasms, which may result in subsequent falls and injuries. - First aid for lightning strike victims should include: 1) Basic life support.
+Signs of intense electron accumulation and high hazard levels include the following: hair standing on end, metal objects humming, ozone smell, static electrical arcing, or lightning strikes within 2 miles (10 seconds between flash and boom) or less of accompanying thunder.
+During these times, no matter how safe the zone, the following precautions should be followed: - a.
+Group members should ideally be dispersed 50 feet apart, but within sight and verbal contact of one another. - b.
+Instructors should be separated and bookend the group. - c.
+Everyone should be instructed to insulate themselves from ground current on a pack, pad, coil of rope, PFD, or other insulator and make themselves as small as possible in a position that can be comfortably maintained while minimizing contact with the insulation (e.g., "lightning position"). - d.
+At night, if getting students out of shelters creates a greater management risk (e.g., hypothermia), consider keeping students in their shelters, but have them sit up and insulate themselves off the ground.
+Lying down puts us at a greater exposure to injury or cardiac arrest from ground current than sitting up. - e.
+Mountaineers or rock climbers trapped on small ledges should anchor themselves out of vertical crack systems until the brunt of the storm has passed.
+Surface current can cause involuntary spasms, which may result in subsequent falls and injuries. - f.
+Contact with good conductors (particularly ferrous metals) should be avoided.
+Remove anything metal at least 20 feet from any group member. - g.
+Groups should practice the above precautions and stay in lightning position until at least 15 minutes after the last 10 second boom/flash count. - 6.
+First aid for lightning strike victims should include: 1) Basic life support.
 Rescuers should be prepared to provide prolonged rescue breathing; 2) A full patient assessment and treatment of any injuries found; 3) Close monitoring for cardiovascular, respiratory or neurological complications 4) Evacuate any person struck by lightning.

-- During times of intense lightning activity, contact with good conductors (particularly ferrous metals) should be avoided.
-Remove anything metal at least 20 feet from any group member. - 8.
-During times of afternoon thunderstorm activity, peak and rock climbs should be planned so that summits or high points are reached before noon.
-Retreats to safer ground should start at the first signs of approaching thunderstorm activity. - 9.
+- 7. During times of afternoon thunderstorm activity, peak and rock climbs should be planned so that summits or high points are reached before noon.
+Retreats to safer ground should start at the first signs of approaching thunderstorm activity. - 8.
 On open bodies of water, efforts to get on shore should precede any significant cumulonimbus buildup.

-H. Solo:
+I. Solo: